Salford Red Devils: Summer era

 The 2005 season saw Salford Reds sign Luke Robinson and David Hodgson from Wigan, both of whom performed excellently well for the Reds all season.
 Although Salford were unable to improve on the 9th-place finish of the previous season, they were regarded as one of the most improved teams in Super League and finished 6-points higher than they had the season before.
 However, relegation was again a real threat, as – to accommodate Catalans Dragons from France into Super League in 2006 – two clubs were relegated in 2005 instead of just one.
 Leigh comfortably finished bottom of the table, losing 14 games in a row.
 Widnes were also relegated, 6-points behind the Reds.

 The 2006 Season started with wins at Warrington, and against Catalans Dragons at the Willows.
 Further wins over Wigan and Wakefield Trinity meant that Salford had won 4 of their opening 5 games (losing to Bradford in round 3).
 Salford in SLXI lost eight games by fewer than 6 points, including 1 point defeats to Leeds, Hull F.C. and Harlequins RL and 2 point defeats to Leeds and St. Helens.
 However, Salford's victory over Castleford on 10 September 2006, ensured that they would play in the Super League play-offs for the first time in their history in a season they had started as favourites for relegation according to most pundits.
 It is the club's highest position in a top division since coming fourth in 1979–80 in the old First Division.
 In their first-ever Super League play-off match, Salford City Reds were routed 52–6 at Odsal Stadium against Bradford on Saturday 23 September 2006.

 Karl Harrison was sacked as first-team coach on 22 May 2007 following a disastrous run of form that saw the Reds win just three games and draw another in the opening 16 rounds of the 2007 Season, and left them languishing at the bottom of the League Table with a meagre 7 points.
 Team Director of Football, Steve Simms took over in a caretaker role for two games, winning the first against an in-form Huddersfield and only losing by a single point against then World Champions, St. Helens.

 On 11 June 2007 long-term favourite to take the role, Shaun McRae was announced as the new head coach.
-On 15 June 2007, Salford beat Harlequins 5–2 in the first (and, to date, only) Super League game not to contain a try.
+On 15 June 2007, Salford beat Harlequins 5–2 in the first and until 13 February 2025, the only Super League game not to contain a try.
 On 2 September 2007, Salford were relegated from Super League when Hull Kingston Rovers beat Hull F.C.
 42–6.